rdbliss/rdbliss.github.io/_posts/2019-02-14-ergonomics-in-computer-science.md

 groups are focusing on newer, functional languages like Haskell and [F#][fsharp].
 Python is becoming an increasingly popular first language for people to learn, and has an enormous community with a great set of ergonomic libraries.
-The historical trend shows an improvement that hopefully continues.
+The historical trend of improvement will hopefully continue.

 [java]: https://en.wikipedia.org/wiki/Java_(programming_language)
 [fsharp]: https://fsharp.org/